 Think about the last time you went to the airport.
 Herded around like cattle, you get to security and instead of showing your passport or driver’s license, your face is scanned to determine your identity.
 Sure, it makes the line go faster, but something feels a little bit off.
 What if the facial recognition technology fails and doesn’t recognize you as yourself?
 Then what?

 As larger companies develop their own facial recognition software, it is increasingly being used in the public, by the federal government, local law enforcement, and even private companies.
-However, as the software was initially developed using pictures of white men, racial and gender biases are commonplace.
+However, as the software was initially developed using pictures of white men, bias in facial recognition software is common.
 In this article, I take a deep dive into facial recognition technology and its impact on black, brown, female, trans and non-binary populations.

 What Is Facial Recognition Technology and How Is It Used?